-Skye McLennan now leads the SLO International Film Fest and believes in collaboration, hard work, and entertainment through cinema.
+Skye McLennan is the leader of the SLO International Film Festival and believes in collaboration, hard work and entertainment through cinema.

-The San Luis Obispo International Film Festival will be in its 28th year for good reason...Originally starting as a group of moviegoers showing retrospect films at the Palm Theatre in San Luis Obispo, the event has grown into an international festival bringing in filmmakers from around the world.
+The San Luis Obispo International Film Festival will be in its 29th year for good reason...Originally starting as a group of moviegoers showing retrospect films at the Palm Theatre in San Luis Obispo, the event has grown into an international festival bringing in filmmakers from around the world.
 The festival screens independent films ranging from documentaries, narratives, music videos, short films, student films and a Central Coast filmmaker showcase.
-Over a span of six days from April 26 - May 1, 2022, movie fanatics will have the chance to see a variety of films in theaters across SLO CAL.
+Over a span of six days from April 25 - April 30, with an encore week April 30 - May 7, movie fanatics will have the chance to see a variety of films in theaters in San Luis Obispo and Paso Robles.

 A Passion for Film

 Skye is a SLO CAL local herself, having grown up in Templeton.
 She studied film in San Francisco and has worked for film festivals all over including Sydney, Sundance, Tribeca, and San Francisco.
 Before moving back to SLO CAL to work for the SLO Film Fest, Skye worked in the film industry in Australia.

 “I fell in love with film festivals,” Skye said.
 “The community aspect, seeing incredible films on a big screen, meeting filmmakers.”
 Skye's move home coincided with a vacancy in the SLO International Film Festival, offering the perfect opportunity to utilize the experience she built over the years.
 Skye looks up and gives a nod to Wendy Eidson who ran the festival for 17 years before Skye came aboard.